pomeranian99/the-gardener/README.md

 ... and the little pixel -- the "gardener" -- will wander slowly and randomly around the screen ...

-... and plant flowers.
+... and plant random flowers.
 It plays a little chill loop of music.

 If you leave it running for 15 minutes the gardens get quite complicated and pretty!

+(There are over 26,000 different possible flowers, in terms of shape and color combo.)

+I wrote the music in GarageBand on the iphone.

 ### Can I run it in the background?